 Internships help history students learn firsthand about career options.
-History student internship locations have included the University of Iowa Women’s Archives, the State Historical Society of Iowa, the Herbert Hoover Presidential Library and Museum, the African American Historical Museum and Cultural Center of Iowa, the Washington Center in Washington, D.C., and The Cloisters in New York City.
+Internship locations have included the Iowa Women’s Archives, the State Historical Society of Iowa, the Herbert Hoover Presidential Library and Museum, the African American Historical Museum and Cultural Center of Iowa, The Washington Center in Washington, D.C., and The Cloisters in New York City.
 Students also may combine internships with study abroad.

-At the History Writing Center, undergraduate history majors can get assistance with writing assignments and learn to strengthen their writing skills.
+At the History Teaching and Writing Center, undergraduate history majors can get assistance with writing assignments and learn to strengthen their writing skills.

 Faculty, Facilities, and Resources

-The Department of History is located in Schaeffer Hall, one of five historic buildings on the university's Pentacrest, just two blocks from the Main Library, which has strong holdings in all aspects of U.S. history.
-The library houses the Henry A. Wallace papers and related items, the Iowa Women’s Archives, and other collections that will help you with your research.
+The Department of History is located in Schaeffer Hall, one of five historic buildings on the university's Pentacrest, just two blocks from the Main Library, which houses two archives frequently tapped by history students: Special Collections and the Iowa Women's Archives.

 Through its affiliations with several other university programs, the department also offers access to materials from a variety of disciplines and resources.
 The State Historical Society of Iowa, in Iowa City, and the Herbert Hoover Presidential Library and Museum in nearby West Branch, Iowa, also are popular sites for research.
 History students often pursue internships in museums, historical societies, government offices, law firms, and more.